excellalabs/opencontrol-app-template/README.md

 We're utilizing the OpenControl format for compliance documentation.

-The yaml format of the documentation should abide by the schema defined in [this repo](https://github.com/opencontrol/schemas).
+The yaml format of the documentation should abide by the schema defined in the [opencontrol/schemas repo](https://github.com/opencontrol/schemas).
 There are several examples in that README for additional guidance.

 With a properly formatted schema, we can feed the compliance documentation into the AWS SSP template using the following two projects: